 - 3 tablespoons (17g / 0.6oz) raw cacao powder or regular unsweetened cocoa powder

 - 1 teaspoon vanilla extract

-- 1 ½ pints vegan coconut ice cream , or any ice cream you like
+- 1 ½ pints vegan coconut ice cream (such as Coconut Bliss), or any ice cream you like

-Using a thin spatula, carefully transfer the cookies to a cooling rack.
+- Using a thin spatula, carefully transfer the cookies to a cooling rack.
 Pop the rack in the freezer for 5 minutes, or until the cookies are completely chilled and firm.
-Do Ahead: The chilled cookies can be transferred to a large ziptop freezer bag or Tupperware and frozen for up to 2 months.
+Do Ahead: The chilled cookies can be wrapped tightly and frozen for up to 2 months.

-Line a work surface with wax or parchment paper (this is just to keep things clean).
+- Line a work surface with wax or parchment paper (this is just to keep things clean).
 Place half of the cookies flat side up on the paper.
 Top each with a scoop of ice cream.
 Top with the remaining cookies, and press down gently to distribute the ice cream to the edges.
 You can eat the sandwiches right away, or you can pop them onto a sheet tray and freeze them for 5-10 minutes, until firm.
 Once frozen, the sandwiches can be individually wrapped in wax paper and stored in an airtight container or a ziptop freezer bag.
-Do Ahead: The ice cream sandwiches can be frozen for up to 1 month (yeah right; like they’ll last that long!).

 - I always recommend using an inexpensive kitchen scale when baking (especially when using gluten free flours).
 It makes baking fuss free (no measuring cups needed!) and it's much more accurate.

 - If the cookies haven't flattened when baking (due to the type and amount of flour used), flatten them with a small spatula halfway through baking.

 - Be sure to let the cookies cool for 5 minutes before transferring them to a cooling rack.
 They will be very soft, but they will firm up once chilled.